EcoFlow 220W solar panel

 The EcoFlow 220W portable solar panel is designed to quickly recharge a power station in the sun, thanks to a technology that sets it apart: its bifacial design.
 Its front face catches the sun's direct radiation, while its rear face recovers light reflected by the ground or surrounding surfaces, allowing a conversion rate that can climb up to 25%, above classic monofacial panels.

 Built for the outdoors, it is foldable and travels like a case.
 Once deployed, it rests on an adjustable 30 to 60° stand, with a built-in solar angle guide that helps aim it precisely at the sun to maximise output.
-Its XT60 cable is built directly in, which eases storage and allows a simple, direct connection to EcoFlow power stations in the RIVER and DELTA series.
+Its XT60 cable is built directly in, which eases storage and allows a simple, direct connection to EcoFlow power stations in the River and Delta series.

 On ruggedness, it benefits from IP68 certification, high protection against water and dust, letting it stay outside even in bad weather.
 EcoFlow backs it with a 5-year warranty, a mark of durability for regular outdoor use.